chinsan/docker-rackmonkey/README.md

 This rackmonkey use sqlitle for database , if you need to use mysql you can use this Dockerfile and other file for reference ...

-Need to log in to the container by ssh (root:rootprovisional) and them : passwd  ==> to change root password

-Been move to another base-image ... no ready to be used at the momemt